Installing Net-SNMP

 The

-provides information on file system size and usage.
-Each file system (and also each memory pool) has an entry in the HOST-RESOURCES-MIB::hrStorageTable
+Host Resources MIB provides information on file system size and usage.
+Each file system (and also each memory pool) has an entry in the HOST-RESOURCES-MIB::hrStorageTable table:

 ~]$ snmptable -Cb localhost HOST-RESOURCES-MIB::hrStorageTable